jessepav/libgdx-wiki-old/Improving-workflow-with-Gradle.md

 * You manually update your dependencies from now on, don't forget the platform specific natives too!

-## Why does LibGDX recommend Gradle
+## Why does libGDX recommend Gradle

 #### Support
-* Using Gradle, LibGDX is supported regardless of what IDE you use, even if you don't use one.
+* Using Gradle, libGDX is supported regardless of what IDE you use, even if you don't use one.
 Your development environment doesn't support Android/RoboVM/HTML/Java?
 Don't worry, Gradle can compile/build/run/package your project no matter what you use to code with.
 * Having one unified system of managing your project makes it easy to get support from other users.
 The more people that are using the same approach, the larger the support user base grows.

 #### Dependency Management